-The following are all TOOLS that are used in a training program with other TOOLS.
+The following are all equipment that are used in a training program with other many other tools and methods.
 This is a small but important parts of training that is combined with handler confidence, body position, praise, rewards, consistency (arguably the most important tool), vocal tone, motivation (as in what does your dog naturally like to do, and use it) and training plan.
 None of these operate well without the others.
 Reading your dog and their response to tools and stimuli is also important.
 Have a trainer handy to walk you through whether your dog will not work well on the collar, or are just going through common avoidance antics.
 This is often hard for a first time dog owner/trainer to judge.
 You also need someone to help you fit these properly.
 None of these should be too loose, and the metal training link collar should have about two inches of extra link in it (depending on the size of your dog of course, this is the rule for most medium and large dogs—smaller dogs need much less slack as well their necks are teeny tiny).
 Generally, these tools and some training methods are used after a dog has become approximately six months of age.

 Nylon slip collar: